 Metrics for all MongoDB Locks

-Other key MongoDB metrics that SPM displays are:
+Other key MongoDB metrics that Sematext displays are:

 - Network: Number of client connections, Received and transmitted data, Request rate